 OCOK intends to contract with any Provider in its catchment area who can successfully meet the needs the communities in the region(s).
 The following procedures ensure the success in enrolling, contracting, and securing the delivery of services to the children and families of Region 3b.
-Residential Child-Care Minimum Standards, the Foster Care Redesign RFP, SSCC Master Contract and OCOK's proposal will serve as the primary rule governing the actions of the SSCC and its Provider Services Agreement.
+HHSC Child Care Regulation Minimum Standards, the Community-Based Care RFP, the SSCC Master Contract and the OCOK's proposal will serve as the primary rule governing the actions of the SSCC and its Provider Services Agreement.

-I. Enrollment of Network Providers (Region 3b)
+I. Enrollment of Network Providers